tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器镜像服务/最佳实践/混合云下的多平台镜像数据同步复制_intl_en.md

 - The instance synchronization feature allows you to **sync** instance images **as needed** based on the configured rules.
 For more information, see [Configuring Instance Synchronization](https://intl.cloud.tencent.com/document/product/1051/35494).
 - The instance replication feature allows you to **replicate the full** image data from the primary instance to a replica instance.
 For more information, see [Configuring Instance Replication](https://intl.cloud.tencent.com/document/product/1051/39845).
 - The image migration tool supports migration of Docker image data between **multiple image registry services**.
 For more information, see [Image Migration Tool: image-transfer](https://github.com/tkestack/image-transfer).
 - In addition, when you migrate your data from another image registry service to TCR, you can also configure a custom domain name for your TCR instance or use the original domain name to maintain the service continuity.
+For more information, see [Configuring Custom Domain Name](https://www.tencentcloud.com/document/product/1051/43983).

 This document describes how to sync and replicate image data between different image registries in a hybrid cloud.